-With the temps dropping, the last thing you want to have to worry about is sustaining a comfortable home.
+With the temps dropping in LA County during the winter, the last thing you want to have to worry about is sustaining a comfortable home.
 Preferably, you would be spending the winter enjoying the comfort of your home and not thinking twice about what’s taking place outside.
 Of course, it may not be that easy, and there are a few things that could be taking place in your home that might result in a need for furnace repair or trying to figure out why your bill is so high.

-There are a variety of causes for a rise in your energy expenses, but these are three of the more common ones we typically hear about at.
+There are a variety of causes for a rise in your energy expenses, but these are three of the more common ones we typically hear about.

 - Lack of attic insulation – with older homes there’s a chance that there is insufficient insulation.
 This means you could be losing heat through your attic, causing your heating system to work harder than necessary, and could eventually harm your furnace.
 When you go to check out your attic’s insulation, you’ll want to see if the insulation is even or below the joists.
 If it is, you’ll likely want to add some more insulation.

 These are just a few tips to help you determine any potential problem areas in your house that could cause heat loss.
-If you have any questions about furnaces, furnace repair or other ways to combat heat-loss, give us a call at 800-630-0082.
+If you have any questions about furnace repair, furnace installation, or furnace maintenance, give the HVAC Pros at Temp Air System Inc. a call.